blackmed007/blackmed007/README.md

 🔭 I'm currently working on two exciting projects:

-1. **Expedia Project**: I'm actively contributing to the Expedia project, where I'm developing a comprehensive travel booking platform.
+1. **Expedia Project**: I'm  contributing to the Expedia project, where I'm developing a comprehensive travel booking platform.
 It's a simplified version of expedia.com using Python and object-oriented programming (OOP) principles.

 2. **Company Payroll System**: Additionally, I'm involved in developing a payroll system using Python and OOP.
-This project aims to streamline and automate the payroll processes within a company.

 ## Project Completion

-I'm diligently working towards completing both projects by August 10th.
+I'm diligently working towards completing both projects by August 20th.
 While I work on these projects, you can also check out my completed projects.

 ## Future Projects